‘Days Of Our Lives’ June 6 Recap: Thrady Ends In Ugly Twist, Ciara Faces Demons, Claire Kisses Tripp, Ben Sane

 “Sami might have thought that she had found the cure for her son, but the one she cured was me.”

-It takes more than an epiphany to heal, however, Ben insists that he is going to work hard to get better.
-It isn’t about him getting out, it’s about healing.
+It takes more than an epiphany to heal, however, and Ben insisted that he was going to work hard to get better.
+It wasn’t just about him getting out, it’s about healing.
 He plans on spending the rest of his life attempting to make peace with what he has done.

-Marlena heads back to the police station to inform Hope and Rafe of her decision.
-She believes Ben is truly remorseful.
-He is taking his medication and is not delusional.
-She cannot, in good conscious, file an objection.
-There is nothing she can do to stop his release.
+Marlena headed back to the police station to inform Hope and Rafe of her decision.
+She believed Ben was truly remorseful.
+He was taking his medication and was not delusional.
+She could not, in good conscious, file an objection.
+There was nothing she could do to stop his release.

-Across Salem, Will is deep into a conversation with Paul who is not okay with his boyfriend being a guinea pig for the memory recollection serum.
+Across Salem, Will was deep into a conversation with Paul who is not okay with his boyfriend being a guinea pig for the memory recollection serum.
 Will wants to be able to laugh and connect with friends and family, he wants to regain the memories that he lost when his life was saved.

-Will wants to do the right thing and use the formula to change countless lives.
-He is ready to risk his own life for theirs.
+Will wanted to do the right thing and use the formula to change countless lives.
+He was ready to risk his own life for theirs.

-Will points out that Paul may be a little scared of what will happen if the memories of Sonny are revived.
+Will pointed out that Paul may be a little scared of what would happen if the memories of Sonny are revived.
 Regardless of whatever happened in the past, the present is pretty good and Will wants to see what the future holds for the two of them.

 Days of Our Lives viewers have been following Brady’s storyline ever since it was announced that Theresa was returning to Salem.
-At the Kiriakis mansion, Chloe and Eve have just arrived and Brady is ecstatic to see them.
-Unfortunately, they come bearing bad news.
-Chloe lets Brady know that she was kidnapped by a maniac and calls Theresa out for leaving her there.
-Brady is confused so Eve takes the opportunity to clear things up for him.
+At the Kiriakis mansion, Chloe and Eve had just arrived and Brady was ecstatic to see them.
+Unfortunately, they came bearing bad news.
+Chloe let Brady know that she was kidnapped by a maniac, and called Theresa out for leaving her there.
+Brady was confused, so Eve took the opportunity to clear things up for him.

 “I’ll give you the short version.
 When Theresa gave us that sob story about how she escaped from that lunatic El Fideo, she left out a little bitty detail.
 She left Chloe there and decided not to tell us.”

-Brady looks to Theresa to explain and when she wants to talk privately he denies her the opportunity because he believes that she will lie to him if he speaks to her alone.
+Brady looked to Theresa to explain and when she wanted to talk privately, he denied her the opportunity because he believed that she would lie to him if he spoke to her alone.

-Theresa apologizes to Chloe who explodes in anger.
+Theresa apologized to Chloe who exploded in anger.
 Chloe thought Theresa was dead and she cried for her.
 Although Theresa “felt terrible” for leaving Chloe behind, she didn’t feel bad enough to tell anyone what had happened.

 I’m back on #Days today.
 What’s been your favorite moment this week? #Thrady #Breve pic.twitter.com/fsSXwmdKxZ